Alex Kindy

 Alex Kindy, M.D.
 (January 8, 1930 – May 6, 2011) was a Canadian politician.
-Kindy was born in Warsaw, Poland.
+Kindy was born in Lviv, at the time Poland.

 His first attempt at entering federal politics was in the 1962 federal election when he ran as an "Independent Liberal" in the Quebec riding of Maisonneuve—Rosemont.
 He placed last out of five candidates (including the official Liberal candidate) and won 942 votes.

 Kindy subsequently joined the Progressive Conservative party and attempted to win a seat from the Quebec riding of Sherbrooke running as "Alexandre Kindy" in the 1968, 1972 and 1974 elections, placing third on each attempt behind the Liberal and Social Credit candidates.